-Answer all questions. --Do not leave any question or section blank unless a questionnaire expressly directs you to skip over certain questions or sections.
-If the answer to any question is "none," write "none."
-If information is not readily available from your records in exactly the form requested, furnish carefully prepared estimates--designated as such by the letter "E"--and explain the basis of your estimates.
+Answer all questions.-Do not leave any question or section blank unless a questionnaire expressly directs you to skip over certain questions or sections.
+If information is not readily available from your records in exactly the form requested, furnish carefully prepared estimates.
 Answers to questions and any necessary comments or explanations should be supplied in the space provided or on separate sheets attached to the appropriate page of the questionnaire(s).
-If your firm is completing more than one questionnaire in connection with these investigations (i.e., a producer, importer, and/or purchaser questionnaire), you need not respond to duplicated questions in the questionnaires.
+If your firm is completing more than one questionnaire in connection with this proceeding (i.e., a producer or importer questionnaire), you need not respond to duplicated questions in the questionnaires.
+Questionnaires may be filed either electronically or in paper form.